- If you were sued by the other party and you won — The other party can’t appeal.

 - If you sued the other party and won and you were awarded money — You can’t collect the money until the time for appeal ends or until the appeal is decided.
 If there is no appeal, or if you win again on appeal, there are next steps you can take to collect your money.

-Asking for payment
+Step 1: Ask for payment

 The party that wins the case is called the “judgment creditor,” and the party that needs to pay is called the "judgment debtor."

-If the magistrate has scheduled a payment hearing and the judgment debtor doesn’t pay before that hearing, the magistrate will examine the judgment debtor’s ability to pay, and may order immediate payment or a payment plan.
-At that hearing, you must prove that the judgment debtor is able to pay without using income that’s exempt by law.
-You may examine their Financial Statement of Judgment Debtor form and present any information to the magistrate that’s relevant to whether the judgment debtor is able to pay.
-If the magistrate determines that the judgment debtor isn’t financially able to pay any money now, you may ask the magistrate to schedule the matter for review at a future date.
+If the magistrate has scheduled a payment hearing and the judgment debtor doesn’t pay before that hearing, the magistrate will decide whether the judgment debtor has the ability to pay.
+They may order the judgment debtor to pay immediately or to pay on a payment plan.
+At that hearing, you have to prove that the judgment debtor is able to pay without using income that’s exempt by law.
+You may look at their Financial Statement of Judgment Debtor form and present any information to the magistrate that’s relevant to whether the judgment debtor is able to pay.
+If the magistrate decides that the judgment debtor isn’t financially able to pay any money now, you can ask the magistrate to schedule the matter for review at a future date.

-Notification that you’ve received payment
+Step 3: Tell the court that you’ve received payment

 Once you have the full amount of money from the court's judgment, you have to tell the court in writing within 10 days.
 You don’t need to use any particular form for your notice, but be sure to include the court’s docket number.
 You can also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment in Counterclaim form to tell the court.